Learn more about natural gas pipelines and service at the American Gas Association.

 Q: After construction, what can be done on land where pipe has been laid?

 A: Each property owner will have his or her own copy of an encroachment agreement that outlines exactly what can and can't be done and developed on the land with pipeline installed.
-Property owners are free to plant standard landscaping as well as crops.
+Property owners are free to plant standard landscaping as well as crops (mature height not to exceed 4 feet).
 Structures such as swimming pools or permanent buildings may not be built over the pipeline.
 As always, property owners should call 811 before digging for any project to check for pipeline locations.

 Q: How close can I build to the new pipeline?